Description

 If you ask a classical theist why they believe in God, they’re usually going to propose God as the solution to concrete, universally recognizable logical concerns, like the origin and sustenance of the universe.
 We can see a quick example in Thomas Aquinas’ “second way.”
 He argues there are simultaneous causal regressions: you are caused by your organs, they are caused by cells, they are caused by molecules, and so on.
 But if every step of the regression relied on another step, then nothing would have causal power at all.
 A TV plugged into an infinite series of power strips would never turn on.
 So caused-causers must terminate in an uncaused-causer, and he goes on to prove this must be God.
 Classical theists take a similar approach to religious doctrine, appealing to historical evidence of some divine authority communicating particular beliefs to the absolute exclusion of contradictory beliefs.

 This approach leads pagans into what I call “radical pluralism.”
 Gandhi demonstrated this mindset when responding to a question about his religious affiliation with, “Yes, [I am a Hindu].
 I am also a Muslim, a Christian, a Buddhist, and a Jew.”
-On the one hand, radical pluralism sounds uncontroversial – don’t bother each other with dogmas, live and live let live.
+On the one hand, radical pluralism sounds uncontroversial – don’t bother each other with dogmas, live and let live.
 But there is a real tension here, because radical pluralism is a dogma.
 Paganism defends itself from Abrahamic proselytization not with evidence and fact-finding – a game it could never win – but with system-level opposition.
-When the Christian missionary appears promising the truth, the pagan does not respond with syllogisms, but essentially with the dogmatic assertion that there’s more to life than truth.
+When the Christian missionary appears promising the truth, the pagan does not respond with syllogisms, but with the dogmatic assertion that there’s more to life than truth.
 The difference between pagans and classical theists is not facts, but paradigms.
 So, let us discuss the pagan paradigm.

 Radical Pluralism

+The pagan heritage includes a long history of ritual prostitution, human sacrifice, infanticide, and ritual torture.
+Many purport that we have civilized beyond these things, that we can adopt paganism without endangering our psyches.
+But the Reichsführer’s words (and actions) shed light on the fact that human nature hasn’t changed.
 Is it so difficult to understand the prevalence of human sacrifice among cultures which did not hold man in special regard, made in the very image of God with inalienable dignity, but which considered him merely a part of nature?
 Under this paradigm, is it so big a leap to go from hunting animals for sport to slaughtering infants to appease invented gods?
-Or to justify gassing perceived net-negative-contributors to Aryan society?
 Is it difficult to understand how this attitude could lead to inhumane social structures like the caste system, or influence Indian widows to voluntarily undergo Sati, ritual immolation upon the deaths of their husbands?
-Now, my point is not that paganism is bad because it’s going to inevitably lead to another Holocaust.
-My point is that paganism is defenseless against and often encourages the sort of spiritual bankruptcy that inspired the Holocaust.

 Indeed, behind the veil of inoffensive inclusivity, paganism hides a deep spiritual poverty.
 Standing against another armed with the truth is a greater act of love than standing beside them in their error.
 There’s an old story about General Charles Napier, commander of British forces in India, encountering some Hindu priests complaining about the illegalization of Sati.
 They accused him of interfering with their cultural practices, to which he replied, “Be it so.
 The burning of widows is your custom… but my nation has also a custom.
 When men burn women alive, we hang them.
 Let us all act according to national customs.”
 Though I do not wish to glorify imperialism, I certainly wish to glorify Napier’s actions.
 Imperialist or not, in that moment he loved the Hindu widows with a greater love than their own priestly countrymen.

 Now, if you too believe that Napier’s words were justified, you must ask yourself why.
-He was an invader, he overrode the pagan religious structure and likely even the consent of many widows.
-That doesn’t seem to reflect a radically pluralistic, “spiritual sense” oriented mindset.
+He was an invader, he overrode 3,000 years of Hindu custom and likely even the consent of many widows.
+That doesn’t seem to reflect a radically pluralistic, mythos-oriented mindset.
 It seems to reflect a mindset which is logical, uncompromising, and grounded in Christian moral values.
 If you yourself are a pagan and find yourself willing to accept this mindset in this instance, don’t feel alone.
-India affirmed the ban on Sati after achieving independence, and this decision certainly didn’t find its roots in 3,000 years of orthodox Hindu tradition.
-It found its roots in western influence, animated by logic and Christian values.
+Gandhi the Hindu-Muslim-Christian-Buddhist-Jew was more than happy to make use of such reasoning to argue against Sati himself!
+If radical pluralism were truly sufficient, Gandhi would have just accepted Sati as a valid custom.
+His refusal to do so is a silent admission that logic is not merely a post-hoc cheerleader for intuition, but the necessary master of it.

-Now, I certainly don’t mean to suggest that every Christian in history was morally impeccable.
-But classical theists operate within a shared, logical framework where questions can be posed and answered.
-If Christians disagree, its like physicists arguing about competing theories.
-But if pagans disagree, its like two people arguing over whose favorite color is better.
-The difference is one of principle.
-And pagans recognize this.
-Gandhi the Hindu-Muslim-Christian-Buddhist-Jew was more than happy to make use of objective reasoning to argue against Sati!
-But this being the case, I must ask why we would ever subordinate logic to radical pluralism?
-What sense does it make to appeal to classical logical frameworks to answer solemn moral questions like the impermissibility of Sati, and then turn around and appeal to spiritual intuition to justify the spirituality which defines their life?
+Classical theists operate within a shared, logical framework where questions can be posed and answered, undergirded by the understanding that logical conclusions carry an objective ethical obligation to assent.
+If Christians and Jews disagree, it’s like physicists arguing about competing theories.
+If pagans disagree, it’s like people arguing over whose favorite color is better.
+The difference is one of principle, and pagans like Gandhi recognize this.
+But if a logical framework oriented towards objective truth is the most powerful tool in our toolkit, why would we ever subordinate it to radical pluralism?
+What sense does it make to appeal to classical logical frameworks to answer solemn moral questions like the permissibility of Sati, and then turn around and appeal to intuition to justify the spirituality which defines one’s life?

 Conclusion